deriveitCreator/deriveit/README.md

     - `BlackBoard.tsx`: for the giant blackboard on the home page
     - `ImageWrapper.tsx`: a wrapper for images (this is a global component)
     - `StyleSelectionBox.tsx`: a dialog box for choosing different styles
+    - `FormBox.tsx`: the website has a feedback form, and the code for it is stored in this file.

 - The `infoStore` folder is the default place where all the information is stored:
-    - `fonts.tsx`: stores information about the fonts
+    - `fonts.tsx`: stores information about the fonts.
+    - `/downloadedFonts`: this folder contains local fonts.
+    - `designInfo.tsx`: for storing the default design number.
-    - `topicsInfo.tsx`: for the associated information for all the different topics
+    - `topicsInfo.tsx`: stores information for all the different topics.
-    - `designInfo.tsx`: for storing the default design number
+    - `/setCookie`: contains the code for changing the design number and storing it in cookies.
+    - `/sendEmail`: contains the api to email client feedback to me.
+    - `sourcesForCitation.tsx`: Stores citation information, more on this later.
+    - `paypalLink.tsx`: contains the code for the PayPal donation button.
     - All the folders in this folder (except for `getArticleContent`, `setCookie` and `sendEmail`) stores article content.
 Article content gets sent to the user (when requested) using the API in `getArticleContent` folder.
-    - `setCookie` contains the code for change the cookie for the design number.
-    - `sendEmail` contains the api to email client feedback to me.
-    - `sourcesForCitation.tsx`: Stores citation information, more on this later.

 ### [topic], [subTopic] and [article] folders